NoDivide/astrum/CONTRIBUTING.md

 # Contributing to Astrum

-Our aim to make Astrum as versatile as possible and if you’d like to contribute to the project please take a moment to review this document.
+Our aim is to make Astrum as versatile as possible and if you’d like to contribute to the project please take a moment to review this document.

 ## Using the issue tracker